AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/page-objects.md

     TotalSpan.ValidateInnerTextIs($"{price}€", 15000);
 }
 ```
 With this Assert, reuse the formatting of the currency and the timeout.
-Also, since the method is called from the page it makes your tests a little bit more readable.If there is a change what needs to be checked --> for example, not span but different element you can change it in a single place.
+Also, since the method is called from the page it makes your tests a little bit more readable.
+If there is a change what needs to be checked --> for example, not span but different element you can change it in a single place.

 Page Object Test Example
 ------------------------